Questions & Answers

 Can I get any help towards the cost of the dialysis?

-• If you dialyse in England you may be entitled to a reimbursement of between £150 and £170 per dialysis session.
+• If you dialyse in England and the majority of ports of call visited during your cruise are within the EEA you may be entitled to a reimbursement of between £150 and £170 per dialysis session.

 • If you dialyse in Scotland then it is likely your dialysis unit will pay for your dialysis in full.